jamesgrose/james-grose/content/work/roadshow-films-bot.md

 date: "2017-10-01"
 client: "Roadshow Films"
 image: "/images/work/roadshow-films-bot/hero.jpg"
-description: "A chat bot that lets people and groups book movies via Facebook messenger"
+description: "Book movies as a group via Facebook messenger"
 icons: ["facebook messenger", "laravel", "aws"]
 role: "Solutions Architect, Developer"
+technology: "Laravel, Redis, MySQL, Amazon Web Services"
 ---

-I created BotBuster during my time at [B.B.E](https://bbe.io), when [Roadshow Films](https://roadshow.com.au) proposed the use of Facebook Messenger as a strategic opportunity in the face of a changing relationship between consumers, cinema retailers and online video services.
+# My role

+Over the course of the BotBuster project, I was responsible for the complete development pipeline and infrastructure of the solution.
+I leveraged the chat framework I [developed for Qantas](/work/qantas-bot), and deployed it with the same battle test hosting configuration.

+I was involved directly with stakeholders at all stages of the project, from the initial proposal to backlog development and presentations.

-# The solution
+# The project

-The solution was the production of a customer experience for Roadshow that lets people and groups book movies via Facebook Messenger.
+The project came about when [Roadshow Films](https://roadshow.com.au) proposed the use of Facebook Messenger as a strategic opportunity.
+We responded with an idea for a bot that lets people and groups book movies - all within Messenger.

 Buster is able to handle millions of interactions simultaneously, with the ability to find any movie session at any cinema in Australia.
 People can invite